How to kick the coal habit, shrink your carbon footprint, and start saving with solar

 - Yes, switching from incandescent to LED bulbs does make a difference — to the tune of 75% less energy.

-- Want to save 15% or more on heating and cooling?
-One of the most cost-effective ways to save energy and carbon emissions is installing a programmable thermostat.
+- Save 15% or more on heating and cooling with a programmable thermostat.
 They let you adjust your home’s temp at night and while you’re away so you’ll stop wasting energy you’re not even using.
 (Source – UCS Climate Team)

 When you’re ready for the next step, a professional energy efficiency auditor can run diagnostics and assess your home’s energy systems for energy vampires like duct leakages, building integrity issues or other vitals.

 You’ve taken care of the low hanging fruit.
 Time to see if your roof is solar-ready.
 Read: (mostly) unshaded.
 Sometimes a tree can be trimmed or removed to make this work.
 South-facing roofs are still the solar darlings, but east or west facing can often soak up sun-power beautifully, too.
 Try playing with Google’s Project Sunroof, a modern-magic solar tool that roughly assesses your roof.
 (Though it doesn’t work for many smaller towns yet.)

 Don’t have a prime roof?
 Before you despair: if you’ve got unused lawn space, you might be a good candidate for a ground mount system.

 Sunny(ish) spot found?
 Splendid.

 Time to gather those power bills.
 Since we tailor-design each system to fit your lifestyle, it’s important to know how much energy you use on average.
 While you’re at it, consider whether you’d like to have the potential to also solar-charge an electric car (there’s even an inverter out now that integrates powering your panels and your EV) or other battery-powered tools like lawnmowers.